rspack-contrib/rsbuild-plugin-assets-retry/README.md

 - Avoid configuring sensitive information in Assets Retry plugin, such as internal tokens.
 - Avoid referencing variables or methods outside of `onRetry`, `onSuccess`, and `onFail`.
 - Avoid using syntax with compatibility issues in `onRetry`, `onSuccess` and `onFail` as these functions are inlined directly into the HTML.
+- When no rules match a resource, the plugin will not retry that resource.
+Make sure to configure appropriate rules for all resources you want to retry.

 Here's an example of incorrect usage: